Well, it’s a new year, and with it comes an all new credit card from Discover. A light blue one with no numbers on the front. Oooh…

 To be honest, I don’t use this card that often, but when the 5% cash back categories come along, I’m all over it.
 The free FICO score doesn’t hurt either, and the lack of an annual fee allows me to keep it around without any real drawbacks.

 Bonus: The Discover it card now comes with a free, updated FICO score each month on your billing statement.
-And look out for the $150 sign up offer, which comes after spending just $750 in the first three months of membership.
+Also be on the look out for the $150 sign up offer, which comes after spending just $750 in the first three months of membership.
+Or a $100 Amazon gift certificate after spending $500 in the same amount of time.